harvesthill/reddit-wiki-archive/steroids/homebrew/list.md

 ####**Mixing The Powder**

-Things you'll need: Milligram scale, small scoop, mortar &amp; pestle, math.
+Things you'll need: Milligram scale, small scoop, mortar & pestle, math.

 1. Fill one capsule with your active ingredient. weigh on the milligram scale. record weight.
 2. Fill one capsule with your filler. weigh on the milligram scale. record weight.